foxish/foxish.github.io/index.md

 title: About me
 ---

-Software Engineer & Technical Leader with a focus on distributed systems and machine learning.
-I am passionate about start-ups and entrepreneurship.
+Technical Leader with a focus on distributed systems and machine learning.
-Currently, I work on the future of databases at <a href="https://rockset.com" target="_blank">Rockset</a> and serve as an advisor to <a href="http://doc.ai">Doc.ai</a>.
+I am passionate about containers, k8s and building better automation for systems of the future.

+Currently, I'm working on a new venture.
+Reach out if you'd like to learn more.

 #### Kubernetes Committer & Chair of SIG Big Data